Ukhera/UKHERA/README.md

 **Lead Data Analyst** | Financial & Hospitality Analytics | Power BI • SQL • Python • Excel

 I turn financial and operational data into decisions.
-I have ~9 years of experience across **Accenture, Alten India, and Patona**, and currently support asset-management analytics for an **11-property Australian hotel portfolio** spanning IHG, Marriott, Hyatt, Accor and TFE brands.
+I have ~9 years of experience across **Accenture, Alten India, and Patona**, and currently support asset-management analytics for an **Top 11 Australian hotel portfolio** s.
 I'm completing an **MBA in Data Science at NMIMS, Mumbai** (Dec 2026), building on a B.Com in finance.

 ---